Students with a cumulative ASU GPA of 2.00 or higher are considered in good standing.

 Students who are no longer in their first semester at ASU and do not maintain a cumulative GPA of 2.00 or higher in all courses taken at ASU are placed on academic probation.

-Whether a student's status is academic warning or probation, the student must meet with an academic advisor to discuss academic success strategies for the subsequent semester and develop a success plan for returning to university academic good standing.
+Whether a student's status is academic warning or probation, the student must meet with an academic advisor to discuss academic success strategies for the subsequent semester and develop a success plan for returning to academic good standing.

-The College of Global Futures Student Services Center supports students' achievement of their personal, educational, cultural and career goals while becoming self-directed, lifelong learners.
+The College of Global Futures Student Services Center supports students' achievement of their personal, educational, cultural and career goals, while becoming self-directed, lifelong learners.
 The college encourages students to meet with an advisor at least once a semester and requires that students meet with an advisor at certain points during their academic career:

-- first semester: all newly admitted students
+- prior to the first semester: all newly admitted students

 - fifth semester: when students are starting to focus their studies and think about steps leading to graduation

-Registration and Credit
+Registration and credit

 Students enrolled in undergraduate degree programs in the College of Global Futures may register for a maximum of 18 credit hours per semester (fall and spring), with a maximum of nine credit hours per session A or session B. Students may register for a maximum of 14 credit hours per summer term, with a maximum of seven credit hours per session A or session B.

-Repeat and Replacement Policy
+Repeat and replacement policy